v-pos/vpos-ruby/README.md

 EMIS (Multicaixa Express)

+Want to know more about how we are empowering merchants in Angola?
+See our [website](https://vpos.ao)

 ### Features
 - Simple interface
 - Uniform plain old objects are returned by all official libraries, so you don't have